 how much heating oil does the boiler use?

-A bungalow with 60 sq m of floor area was said to need 150 kWh/sqm (based on room volumes, how much window, how many exterior walls and how much insulation there is.
-The figure is unique to the property).
-This comes to 6200 kWh for six months of space heating and 2400 kWh for 12 months of water heating.
-Adding that up gives us 8600 kWh divided by 9 kWh per litre of oil = 950 litres a year.
-(If the heating boiler is only 90% efficient then the amount of oil used in a year could be 1050 litres a year).
-During winter 20% of this oil usage seems to involve heating water for baths and so on.
+Example: a flat/apartment with 50 sq m of floor area was said to need 150 kWh/square metre.
+This is based on room volumes, how much window, how many exterior walls and how much insulation there is.
+The figure is unique to the property.
+The calculated figure for heating the flat over six winter months comes to 6200 kWh plus 2400 kWh for 12 months of water heating.
+Adding that up gives us 8600 kWh – which is 50 sq m x 150kW/sq m

 how much heating oil might I use month by month?